NSE

 This is enabled via USE_NSE_TABLE

 • Self-consistent NSE : this adds an NSE solver to the network that can be called to find the equilibrium abundances of each of the species defined in the network.
-It works with any of the pynucastro-generated networks.
-Unlike the tabulated NSE, there is no need to advect the auxiliary composition, since this only deals with the isotopes defined in the main reaction network.
+It only works pynucastro-generated networks.
+Note that there are requirements in order for networks to be intrinsically compatible with NSE, see more detail in Self-consistent NSE.
+Unlike the tabulated NSE, there is no need to advect an auxiliary composition, since this only deals with the isotopes defined in the main reaction network.

 This is enabled via USE_NSE_NET